demanuel/NewsUP/README.md

 ## What doesn't do

 * Create archive passworded files
-* Create compressed archive files to upload
+* Create compressed archive files to upload [1]
-* Create rars
+* Create rars [1]
-* Create zips
+* Create zips [1]
 * Create parity archives

+### Notes
+1- If you are uploading a folder it will create a 7zip file containing the folder and all the files inside.
+This 7zip will be split in 10 meg volumes.
+The 7zip will not have any password and no compression.

 #Requirements: